Nosonos-Language/nosonos/README.md

 Welcome to **Nosonos**!

-The current version of Nosonos is `0.7.1`, a minor release that fixes some issues.
+The current version of Nosonos is `0.7.2`, a minor release that changes the floordiv operator.

 **WARNING: NOSONOS IS EXPERIMENTAL ON WINDOWS AND MAY NOT WORK RELIABLY**